danbz/aesthetic-programming/Recommandations.md

 - getting started -> add web IDE for gitlab + remove short cuts as each OS is slightly different
 - update ML - TM image -> screenshot
 - update the auto chapter generator both models + screenshots when we have a more finalized text
+- adjust flowcharts, more on arrows and relations

 ## Issues (by Geoff)
 - copyedit text for flow and accessibility of language